 Starting from 2018-19, the HKSAR government has waived PhD composition fees for all local students.
 In addition, Croucher Foundation Scholarships are available for a maximum of three outstanding MBBS/PhD students each year to cover the monthly postgraduate studentships, research bench fees and allowances for overseas conference attendance and/or exchange.

 Another pathway is to complete four years of MBBS, followed by three or four years of PhD, then the final two years of MBBS.
 To be qualified for this route, you would need to have: 1) good results in the MBBS I-IV Summative Examinations and 2) a Bachelor’s degree with 1st class honours or a Bachelor’s degree with honours, plus a taught Master’s degree (e.g. MSc) prior to admission to MBBS for 4-year PhD; or a research Master’s degree (MPhil) awarded prior to admission to MBBS for 3-year PhD.
 After submitting your PhD thesis, you would re-enter the MBBS programme and complete Years 5 and 6.
-The entire study period for the two degrees would be 9 or 10 years.
+The entire study period for the two degrees would be nine or ten years.

 Professional Recognition & Career Prospects

 HKUMed graduates are a heterogeneous group of doctors, many of whom are now in leading positions in a variety of fields, not just medicine.
-Some serve the community as public hospital doctors, others run their own clinics as private practitioners.
-Some love clinical teaching and research and have pursued academic careers in Hong Kong or overseas, with many becoming world-renowned clinical experts and scientists.
-Some have become health administrators involved in policymaking and health care planning for our community, others have made their mark in non-medical careers, such as law, business, or pharmaceutical development.
+Some serve the community as frontline doctors in the public and private sectors, while others have pursued academic careers in Hong Kong or overseas, contributing to the development of the next generations of doctors and advancement of medical treatment.
+Many of our graduates have become world-renowned clinical experts and scientists.
+Some have become health administrators involved in policy making and healthcare planning for our community, others have made their mark in non-medical careers, such as law, business, or pharmaceutical development.